FBI: Arizona cult leader had 20 wives, some as young as 9

 The Mormon church has denounced FLDS and maintains that polygamy is grounds for ex-communication from the faith.

-The FBI said eight girls were found at Bateman’s home during an FBI raid of his home in Colorado City on September 13th.
+The FBI said eight girls were found at Bateman’s Colorado City home during an FBI raid on Sept.
+13.

 The affidavit described Bateman as a cult leader with “approximately 50 followers and over 20 wives, many of whom are minors, mostly under the age of 15,” the FBI said.